RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 Note the imperative language here.

-What kind of information is CONFIDENTIAL information under Model Rule 1.6?
+What kind of information is confidential under [Model Rule 1.6][aba1.6]?

-Think BIG and BROAD.
+Think big and broad.

+Some lawyers think the duty of confidentiality means a duty to keep client confidences secret.
+Period.
+It means don't disclose privileged information and don't blab about anything the client asked the lawyer to keep secret.
-If you think CONFIDENTIALITY is small and narrow and is vaguely synonymous with PRIVILEGED, as in protecting PRIVILEGED communications between you and your client, then you are confusing Rule 1.6 (an ETHICAL rule) with the attorney-client privilege (a rule of EVIDENCE), which by comparison IS small and narrow, because it applies only when a court or an adverse party is trying to compel you or your client to testify about “a privileged communication made in confidence to obtain or provide legal assistance for the client.”
+These lawyers confuse [Model Rule 1.6][aba1.6] (an ETHICAL rule) with the attorney-client privilege (a rule of EVIDENCE), which by comparison IS small and narrow, because it applies only when a court or an adverse party is trying to compel you or your client to testify about “a privileged communication made in confidence to obtain or provide legal assistance for the client.”

-Or worse, perhaps you confuse Rule 1.6 (an ETHICAL rule) with the attorney work product doctrine (a DISCOVERY rule, Rule 26(b)(3) in the Federal Rule of Civil Procedure.
+Or worse, other lawyers confuse Rule 1.6 (an *ethical* rule) with the attorney work product doctrine (a *discovery* rule, Rule 26(b)(3) in the Federal Rule of Civil Procedure.
 Somebody wants documents or other tangible things.
+The lawyer objects:
-You say, “NO. That’s work product.”
+“NO. That’s work product.”

-The attorney-client privilege and the work product doctrine are both narrow, specific DEFENSIVE tactics you assert in proceedings connected with LITIGATION.
-CL
+The attorney-client privilege and the work product doctrine are both narrow specific defensive tactics the lawyer asserts in proceedings connected with litigation.

-IT is a MISTAKE to think of them as similar to the comparatively huge ethical duty of confidentiality.
+It is a mistake to think of them as similar to the comparatively huge ethical duty of confidentiality.

-You must keep client information confidential whether either of you ever sets foot in a courtroom.
+Lawyers must keep client information confidential whether either of lawyer or client ever sets foot in a courtroom.

 The ethical duty of confidentiality embraces: ALL information relating to the representation, WHATEVER ITS SOURCE.